-The ASHP will run beside water-cooled chillers in cooling mode but will be the only source of heat in the system.
+The ASHP will run beside water-cooled chillers in cooling mode, but will contribute to 100% of the site's heat load.
+This demonstrates how the heat fraction from the ASHP has been fully maximised.
 No additional technology will be used to meet peak load requirements.
 For the approach to generating domestic hot water, the showers within the basement will have calorifiers fed from the water-to-water heat pump within the basement.
 A schematic of the proposed heat pump system is given in Section 11.8.